-To ensure safe and efficient TTM, CoPTTM is based on the following fundamental principles:
+To ensure, so far as reasonably practicable, safe and efficient TTM, CoPTTM is based on the following fundamental principles:

-- TTM must be consistent throughout New Zealand. - All on-road activities must be carried out in accordance with a TMP that has been approved by the RCA or delegated person (refer to section A7 Traffic management plans (TMPs)). - The safety of road users and road workers must be an integral part of all activities carried out on the road from planning the activity through to completion. - Clear and positive guidance must be provided for road users approaching, travelling through and exiting the worksite.
+- TTM must be consistent throughout New Zealand. - TTM must be fit for purpose, suitable for the nature and duration of the work, installed, set up, and used correctly. - TTM must ensure, so far as reasonably practicable, the provision and maintenance of safe systems of work for on road activities for road workers and road users. - All on-road activities must be carried out in accordance with a TMP that has been approved by the RCA or delegated person (refer to section A7 Traffic management plans (TMPs)). - The provision of an environment that is without risks to health and safety of road users and road workers must be an integral part of all activities carried out on the road from planning the activity through to completion. - Clear and positive guidance must be provided for road users approaching, travelling through and exiting the worksite.